-- (i) An institution shall provide for training for faculty who teach with the use of technology in a distance education format, including training in the learning management system and the pedagogy of distance education.
+(i) An institution shall provide for training for faculty who teach with the use of technology in a distance education format, including training in the learning management system and the pedagogy of distance education.
 In order to teach in the program, faculty members must complete the e-certificate program in Blackboard.
 The e-certificate training must be completed before a faculty member's first day of class.
 This course provides ample instruction in online course delivery and design.
 As part of the e-certificate program faculty, at a minimum, complete two one-hour training sessions in the online classroom Blackboard prior to the first day of classes.
-This is a minimum standard, and more training sessions will be provided should faculty members need or request additional training.
-The purpose of the training sessions will be to provide faculty members multiple opportunities to use Blackboard Collaborate's various interactive features in a training environment. - (ii) Principles of best practice for teaching in a distance education format shall be developed and maintained by the faculty.
+This is a minimum standard, and more training sessions will be provided should faculty members multiple opportunities to use Blackboard Collaborate's various interactive features in a training environment.

+(ii) Principles of best practice for teaching in a distance education format shall be developed and maintained by the faculty.
 As part of their orientation the faculty will be provided a list of 30 best practices for distance education from the online enabler, whose team is trained in Quality Matters and participants in the Harvard Working Group on Distance Legal Education.
-The online enabler vendor provides online services to more than 15% of ABA approved law schools. - (iii) An institution shall provide faculty support services specifically related to teaching through a distance education format.
+The online enabler vendor provides online services to more than 15% of ABA approved law schools.

+(iii) An institution shall provide faculty support services specifically related to teaching through a distance education format.
 From the beginning of the Orientation course through the end of the final examination period, professors will receive 24/7 technical support for the applicable LMS, Blackboard Collaborate, and any technical issues affecting their ability to participate in the online courses.
 This 24/7 support will be provided through a combination of staff and Blackboard's own tech support capabilities.